• FB

 Xanthan gum can be added to egg-free cakes and cookies, as well as milk-free ice cream, to bind and add texture.
 Use about one teaspoon per recipe.
 Xanthan gum is a white powder derived from the exoskeleton of a bacterium.
 It is cultivated on corn sugar.

-Egg Substitutions As a Leavening Agent
+Egg Replacements as a Leavening Agent

 1. 1 1/2 tablespoon vegetable oil mixed with 1 1/2 tablespoon water and 1 teaspoon baking powder (not baking soda!) per egg.